Nissan Stagea: Series 1

+Stageas have achieved some popularity as tuner cars, with some examples featuring higher-powered engines swapped in, such as the 260RS.
+There are also many examples of owners swapping out the front end with a BNR34 Skyline GT-R front end.

 Series 1.5

 In August 1997, the Stagea received minor changes to the model lineup, lasting until July 1998.
 The main reason for the change was the replacement of the RB25DE and RB20E engines (found in X and G models) with the updated RB25DE NEO and RB20DE NEO engines.
 Series 1.5 also added several new model configurations to the lineup: